Continuous Relaxations for the Traveling Salesman Problem: Procrustes-based Lin--Kernighan heuristic

 \section{Procrustes-based Lin--Kernighan heuristic}

 In this section, we will propose a method to compute candidate sets based on the relaxed problem~\eqref{eq:RelTSPCost} or \eqref{eq:LTSP}, respectively.
-The solution, which is given by the solution of a related problem, can be computed analytically.
+The solution, which is given by the solution of the Procrustes problem (see section~\ref{sec:twosidedproc}), can be computed analytically.
 Note that the solutions computed using this approach are optimal solutions of flows (for $P$ and $H$) described in previous sections.